Sprinklr Social

 • Crisis cards and summary reports make it easy to share key findings with leadership and stakeholders, keeping everyone aligned and ready to act

-Social media crises in 2025 can happen faster and hit harder than ever before.
+Social media crises today can happen faster and hit harder than ever before.
 The difference between losing trust and earning it back lies in how prepared you are.
 Brands that handle these moments well don’t do it by chance; they do it by putting the right processes, tools, and teams in place before they need them.

 Take time to review your current crisis plans, identify any gaps, and pressure-test your workflows across teams.
 Consider rolling out AI-powered listening tools, automated response templates, and clear escalation paths that help your teams work together quickly and consistently.
 Solutions like Sprinklr Social can help you get there — starting small, proving value, and scaling up as you go.